Tag: Armed Forces

 Dental Service The Influence of Type 2 Diabetes Mellitus on Periodontal Disease

 Article: P. ZIMMERMANN, CH.
 FISCHER, S. LORENZ, CH.
 ALLIGER-HORN (GERMANY)

 Maxillo-facial injuries result from accidents, violence, firearms or falls from heights.
 They can occur isolated or in combination with other serious injuries.
 The frequency of facial injuries is high, because the face is exposed and has little protective elements.
 Their treatment requires special care which consists in life saving, maintaining or restoring dental function and appearance.
 This article presents the management and treatment of macillo-fasical injuries in the Central University Military Hospital of the Albanian Armed Forces.

 Interview: The Polish Armed Forces Military Medical Service

+Both the armed forces and medical services of Poland have been an active participant in international missions for many years.
 MCIF is very grateful to Colonel Dziegielewski, Surgeon General of the Polish Military Medical Service, to have granted the following interview.

 Article: Dr Monique Crane, PhD, LTCOL (Dr) Andrew Cohn, D Clin Psych, COL (Dr) Stephanie Hodson (PhD) Defence Directorate of Mental Health.